merge/skulls/t430/README.md

 #### ifd unlock and me_cleaner: the 8MB chip

+With the chips at the edge of the board closer to you, this is the left chip.
 Flashing the left chip is optional but highly recommended.
 It has the same pinout as the other chip.
 When you don't unlock it with an external flasher, you can't flash internally and fix the [security issues](https://en.wikipedia.org/wiki/Intel_Management_Engine#Security_vulnerabilities)